 An SNPN-enabled UE, while registered in an SNPN, may be provisioned (signalled) with URSP rules by the PCF of the SNPN.
 For URSP rules, the UE shall support the provisioning (signalling) from the PCF in the SNPN as specified in TS 24.501 [22].
 In addition, the UE may be also pre-configured with URSP rules for the SNPN (e.g. by the operator of the SNPN).

 When an SNPN-enabled UE accesses an SNPN using credentials from a Credentials Holder (CH), the UE may also be provisioned (signalled) with URSP rules for the SNPN by the PCF of the SNPN.
-However, the UE may be required to not accept URSP rules signalled by an SNPN that the UE accesses using CH credentials as specified in TS 24.501 [22], as follows:
+However, the UE may be required to not accept URSP rules signalled by an SNPN that the UE accesses using CH credentials from a CH as specified in TS 24.501 [22], as follows:

 - by (pre-)configuration by the PLMN or SNPN of which the CH is part of (when applicable); or